Blueprint For Success

 For the dreamers among us, the question is: “Where do I begin?”

-The purpose of this article is to provide the parameters for a quick analysis of an idea to determine its possibility, and probability, of actionable success.
+The purpose of this presentation is to provide the parameters for an analysis of an idea to determine its possibility of actionable success.
 As with any legitimate construction project, we build it on paper, first.

 This is our blueprint.

-Unless adequate funds are available for start-up, the early years will include a Banker for a partner.
-The goal is to buy them out as quickly as possible to retain their share of profits, which are paid out of our business as Interest.
+Unless adequate funds are available for startup, the early years will include a Banker for a partner.
+The goal is to buy them out quickly to retain their share of profits, which are paid by our business as Interest.

 Self-employment, Federal income, and State income taxes must be paid timely.
-Because of severe penalties for non-compliance, governmental entities are a bad source of financing.
+Because of severe penalties (plus interest) for non-compliance, governmental entities are terrible sources of financing.

-This is the delivery system of providing value to the marketplace.
-It is everything from the brick-and-mortar to indirect expenses.
+This is the delivery system for providing value.
+It is everything from the storefront brick-and-mortar (or online presence) to all other fixed (indirect) expenses.
 It is the price we pay to have a Company.

-Each project and customer will want, and need, something different.
-The flexibility to “Wow!” them requires additional expenditures.
+Each project and customer will want and need something different.
+The flexibility to deliver “Wow!” requires additional variable (direct) expenditures.
+For construction projects, this includes Materials.

 Net Income = (Owner + Banker) / (100% – Tax Rate)